 Group joins Telco Edge Cloud alliance to promote “federation of interconnected operators”.
 Work with China Unicom, KT, and Telstra on improving multi-operator MEC experience.
 Goal is to better expose network edge capabilities to third parties.
 Telefónica throws hat into ring of another alliance to speed up 5G MEC commercialisation. ...

 Vodafone’s 5G ecosystem sees drastic changes, Ericsson holds its lead.
 Nokia slips into dogfight with Huawei, TIP and Samsung.
 Mavenir heads challenging pack with ZTE on its heels, pursued by Qualcomm, Parallel Wireless, Altiostar, and several others.

 Industry looks set to be given three years to firewall Huawei, with potential 35% cap on High Risk Vendors.
-Security officials position the decision as largely a clarification and formalisation of current restrictions, but potentially stringent caps will spark immediate change in industry security and procurement strategies.
-UK capex ...
+Security officials position the decision as largely a clarification and formalisation of current restrictions, but stringent caps could spark immediate change in industry security and procurement strategies.
+UK capex should ...